Marven11/FenJing-Legacy/README.md

 ## Introduction

 FenJing is a payload generator targeting on Jinja SSTI.
-It supports automatically detecting and bypassing WAF.
+It targets at automatically detecting and bypassing WAF.

 ## Usage